Introduction

 4. Understanding Wall Sounds

-• If you hear scratching or scurrying coming from different places, it could mean that mice have found multiple ways through your insulation.
+- Hearing scratching or scurrying from various locations may indicate that mice have discovered multiple entry points through your insulation.

-• The sound of something rolling or falling could mean that mice are carrying nesting materials or food around.
+- Sounds resembling rolling or falling objects could signify that mice are transporting nesting materials or food supplies.

 Prevention and Control Methods